There once was a boy from this place,

 So, every night he’d look up to the dark sky

 And wonder about these mysteries up high.
 The stars shone white, Truly a wonderful sight, As he relieved himself with a sadly sigh.
-Powerful Belief Poems Honest poems on Dreams Magnificent feelings on Self
+Latest Belief Poems Magical Dreams Poems Considerate thoughts on Self

 Have something to say about the poem?

 Human, a bit odd at times, and miserably happy.